 Like most of us, I like the concept of vulnerability, but I don’t like feeling vulnerable.

-I can be an open-book once I believe that I understand myself, but if I can’t explain myself either in my pain or my dreams, sharing makes me feel exposed.
+I can be very open once I believe that I understand myself, but if I can’t explain myself either in my pain or my desires, sharing makes me feel exposed.
 Sometimes I want to work through it myself as far as I can go before risking letting someone else into my struggle.
 I want a way that first allows me to be honest, humble, and vulnerable with myself, to drop the masks I wear and let go of the untrue stories that I recite in my head about who I am and what is real.

 I also counsel and coach myself to feel powerful.
 To subdue nature is one thing.
 To subdue myself?
 That's a Whole.
 Other.
 Thing.
 Leading others is much easier than leading myself.
 I believe the most powerful we can be is ruling ourselves by overcoming our struggles and developing our talents.
 The work I do helps me do both.

 What I'm Not